CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 - Creating the model, *layers = example_model(*
 - Saving the model, *model.save('example_model.h5')*
 - The file names of the .h5 model file and custom class script.

+For example, the model name below is 'mea_column_model'.
+See the example files in the examples\other_files\ML_AI_Plugin folder for complete syntax and usage.
+The folder contains a second model with no custom layer to demonstrate the plugin defaults.
+To run the models, copy mea_column_model.h5, mea_column_model.py and AR_nocustomlayer.h5 into the working directory folder user_ml_ai_models\.
+The default output values are not calculated, so the node should be run to obtain the correct output values for the entered inputs.

 .. code:: python